Introduction

 What is the main message of this political cartoon?

-Although Prohibition had many fans, not everybody supported it.
-The following reading titled “Prohibition – “Wet” Voices” lists a few alternative opinions from those known as “wet” voices – those who believed that alcohol should not be illegal.
+Although prohibition had many fans, not everybody supported it.
+The following reading titled “Prohibition – 'Wet' Voices” lists a few alternative opinions from those known as “wet” voices – those who believed that alcohol should not be illegal.
+This article makes reference to the Women's Christian Temperance Union (WCTU), a religious organization that was devoted to the temperance movement.

 The Ontario Personal Liberty League: